cj2-site/cj2_frontend/PROJECTSCOPE.md

   * user can enter a long URL
   * shortened URL is presented to the user
-  * user can be authenticated using Google OAuth
   * anonymous user can only generate one shortened URL at a time